drduh/macOS-Security-and-Privacy-Guide/README.md

 ### iMessage

 iMessage is Apple's first party messenger.
+It requires an [Apple ID](#apple-id) in order to use it.

 Make sure to enable [Contact Key Verification](https://support.apple.com/118246) and verify with anyone you message to ensure that you're messaging the right person.